 - Use memory aids like diaries, memo boards, signs, clocks, calendars, etc.

-If you require further information or assistance, please call our Dementia Helpline 6377 0700 or contact us.
+For more information, you may refer to the Forget Us Not guidebook (in English and Mandarin).
+If you require further information or assistance, call our Dementia Helpline 6377 0700 or contact us.